isthisthat/Pysheet/README.md

                             Delimited text file with unique IDs in first column (or use -i) and headers in first row.
 Or "stdin *" --delim [CHAR [CHAR ...]], -D [CHAR [CHAR ...]]
                             Delimiter of data.
-Default is comma * --idCol [INT [INT ...]], -i [INT [INT ...]]
+Default is auto-detect * --idCol [INT [INT ...]], -i [INT [INT ...]]
                             Column number (starting from 0) of unique IDs.
 Or "-1" to auto-generate.
 Default is 0 (1st column) *